TCSPC and Time Tagging Electronics

 Continuously recording events without onboard histogramming straight to disk.
 Together with the channel number the arrival time of each event with respect to the beginning of the experiment is recorded for ultimate flexibility in offline data analysis, e.g. in single molecule detection and Burst Integrated Fluorescence Lifetime (BIFL) measurement as well as time-resolved FCS, coincidence correlation (antibunching, etc.) or time-interval analysis.
 A real-time correlator is included in the TTTR mode which can be extremely useful in setting up and monitoring of FCS experiments.
 Fast transfer and a large FIFO buffer allow huge count rates without any loss of data.
 Up to four different external synchronization signals ("markers") can be fed into the data stream and allow to synchronize the data acquisition with external hardware such as scanners for Fluorescence Lifetime Imaging (FLIM).

 The MultiHarp 150 software allows the control of all measurement parameters provided by the MultiHarp 150 module.
 The input channels are programmable for a variety of signal types.
 All functions of the system are controlled by a software interface for Windows 8 and 10.
 The software provides functions such as the setting of measurement parameters, display of measurement results, loading and saving of measurement parameters and measurement curves.
 Important measurement characteristics such as count rate, count maximum and position, and histogram width (FWHM) are displayed continuously.
 A comprehensive online help function shortens the user's learning curve.
 Software upgrades for extended functionality will be available with further product development.
-A library (DLL) for custom program development for Windows is also provided and allows building your own applications, e.g., in LabVIEW , C++, Delphi or Matlab.
-Linux compatible DLLs will be available soon.
+A library (DLL) for custom program developmen is also provided and allows building your own applications, e.g., in LabVIEW , C++, Delphi or Matlab.
 Demo code is provided for an easy start.
-The libraries will be API compatible soon, so that applications can easily be ported between the platforms.
+A Windows as well as a Linux version is available.
+The libraries are API compatible, so that applications can easily be ported between the platforms.